Aref-Akminasi/aws-developer-associate/CloudFront.md

 ### Cache Behaviors (Path patterns)

-- You can use path pattern to route to different origin based on the content type
+- You can use path pattern to route to **different origin** or the **same origin** based on the content type
 - Route to different kind of origins based on the content type or path pattern:
   - `/images/*` => Origin is S3 bucket
   - `/api/*` => Origin is an ALB
 - When adding additional Cache Behaviors, the Default Cache Behavior is always the last to be processed and is always `/*`

+#### Example

+- Q: The developer needs to implement a solution to allow unauthenticated access to the login page.
+The solution also must keep all private content secure.
+- Solution: Add a second cache behavior to the distrubtion with the same origin as the default cache behavior.
+Set the path pattern for the second cache behavior to the path of the login page, and make viewer access unrestricted.
+Keep the default cache behavior's settings unchanged.

 ## CloudFront Signed URL / Signed Cookies